Decks · Railings · Fences · Outdoor living

 Deck resurfacing & renewal

-Keep the footprint that works.
-Refresh the surface, railings, stairs, and trim when the structure underneath can carry a new top.
+Keep the footprint.
+Replace the surface, railings, stairs, and trim when the framing underneath can carry a new top.

 03